 In my years of dyeing experience, I’ve found blue to be the absolute biggest pain in the butt to keep vibrant so for my hair to look like this after so long I am pumped!
 I am currently considering changing my hair color but only because my roots are so darn long.
 Normally hair fading is my sign that it’s time to touch up my roots but this color just isn’t stopping anytime soon!
 My hair is incredibly soft and vibrant right now.

 ▴ For single color hair, or multiple shades of similar colors (like mine is now) this stuff is amazing – a must have especially if you struggle with fading.

 ▴ Unless you have a mirror in your shower and want to spend time separating sections of colors daily these conditioners probably wouldn’t be ideal if you’re sporting more than one color.
 Is it doable?
 Yes, totally but realistically I don’t see many being that committed.
 If you are, then by all means, buy this stuff.

 You can read more about oVertone and purchase their conditioners on here.

 Update May 2018 – If you’re unconvinced by oVertone but are still looking for a color depositing conditioner the good news is there are lots of new ones on the market these days.
-Keracolor comes in 13 different colors + has excellent reviews.
-My dye brand of choice, Punky Colours, also just came out with one!
-There are currently 8 different colors + it’s a few bucks cheaper.
+Keracolor comes in 13 different colors + has tons of excellent reviews.